ReefSoftApps/reefsoftapps.github.io/docs/_posts/2024-10-10-reeflog_on_appstore.markdown

 Hey Reef Keepers! 🐠

-We are beyond excited to announce that **Reef Log** is now available on the App Store! 🎉📱
+We are beyond excited to announce that **Reef Log** will soon be available on the App Store! 🎉📱

 ## What is Reef Log?
 Reef Log is your ultimate companion for maintaining a thriving reef aquarium.
 Whether you're a seasoned aquarist or just starting your reef-keeping journey, Reef Log is here to help you keep your underwater paradise in perfect balance!